Kchanit/stock-socket/README.md

 # Stock Socket

-This project is a stock market monitoring application that enables users to track the historical data and current prices of various stock.
+This project is a stock market monitoring application that enables users to track the historical data and current prices of various stock using Yahoo Finance.

 ## Server Side